a11exe/fullstack-hinkula/README.md

 # fullstack-hinkula
-Full Stack Development with Spring Boot and React Juha Hinkula
+This project is based on the book "Full Stack Development with Spring Boot and React" by Juha Hinkula